juanpc2018/Amiga-Guide-4000-4000T/README.md

 There were changes over the years to accomodate New technologies "better graphics like [AGA](https://en.wikipedia.org/wiki/Amiga_Advanced_Graphics_Architecture), Arcade inspired custom chips. </br>

-Arcade machines price was 10x-32x vs. Commodore 64 </br>
+Arcade machines were $10k usd. in late 1980's/early 1990's = ~$27k in [2026](https://www.usinflationcalculator.com/) </br>
 Dual CPU's, Dedicated Sprite / Graphics accelerator, 3 boards, some had 5 sound engines, but 1 trick pony. </br>

-Amiga was inspired by Arcade technology, but cost reduced "Swiss Army Knife". </br>
+Amiga was inspired by Arcade technology, but Cost Reduced "Swiss Army Knife". </br>
 Commodore 64 was a 10k to 23k Trick Pony, even few people had all titles. </br>

 LemonAmiga Database has [<500 titles](https://www.lemonamiga.com/games/list.php?list_hardware=AGA) for AGA chipset, because AGA was released in (1992) vs. Original Chipset in 1987, </br>